chef/automate/components/docs-chef-io/content/automate/ha.md

 - Provisioning Infrastructure.
 (Optional, if already manually done)
 - Deployment of services on the provisioned infrastructure.
   - Installation of *PostgreSQL*, *OpenSearch*, *Chef Automate*, and *Chef Infra Server* will be done in this step.

+## Performance (Benchmarking)

+Please refer to the [Performance Benchmarking document](/automate/ha_performance_benchmarks/) for the detailed performance benchmark numbers